cosmos/sdk-tutorials/academy/xl-run-prod/0-overview.md

 ---
-title: Running in production
+title: Run in Production
 order: 0
 description: What does running in production entail?
-tag: deep-dive
+tags:
+  - concepts
+  - cosmos-sdk
+  - dev-ops
 ---

-# Running in production
+# Run in Production

 You have coded your Cosmos chain.
 It may not be feature complete, but unit and integration tests are passing.
-You ran it locally on your computer and interacted with it via the command-line.
+You ran it locally on your computer and interacted with it via the command line.
 Congratulations, you have already accomplished a lot.

 Now is the time to release it into the wild, perhaps as a testnet.
 You can take progressive steps to achieve this.
 That is what this module is about.